 Iceland Driving Guide

 Ready for an epic road trip driving in Iceland?
 Renting a car is the best way to experience this beautiful country.
-But there are a few things you should know before you head out.
+But there are a few things you should know before you go.

 So you’ve drooled over photos on Instagram for years, and are finally planning your own epic road trip to drive around Iceland!